Introduction to the Short Manaslu Trek - 11 Days

-The short Manaslu Trek- 11 days is the perfect adventure for trekkers who want to experience the raw, untouched beauty of Nepal’s Manaslu region in less time.
-Hidden in the remote reaches of Nepal’s Gorkha region, this shorter version of the Manaslu Circuit offers a perfect blend of spectacular Himalayan scenery, authentic culture, and peaceful trails without requiring weeks away from home.
+The Short Manaslu Trek 11 days is the perfect adventure for trekkers who want to experience the raw, untouched beauty of Nepal’s Manaslu region in less time.
+Hidden in the remote reaches of Nepal’s Gorkha region, this shorter version of the Manaslu Circuit offers a perfect blend of spectacular Himalayan scenery, authentic culture, and peaceful trails without requiring weeks away from home and we also have 15-Days Manaslu Circuit Trek including arrival and departure days and a day tour in Kathmandu for those want to book packaged Trip.

 Natural Beauty of the Manaslu Region